arunshetty33/heptio-ark/README.md

-#About Heptio Ark
+# About Heptio Ark

 * Heptio Ark provides customizable degrees of recovery for all Kubernetes objects (Pods, Deployments, Jobs, Custom Resource Definitions, etc.), as well as for persistent volumes.
 This recovery can be cluster-wide, or fine-tuned according to object type, namespace, or labels.

 * Ark is ideal for the disaster recovery use case, as well as for snapshotting your application state, prior to performing system operations on your cluster (e.g. upgrades).

-# Chart Release History
+#Release History

 ## 1.0.0 (April 29 2018)